Updated: August 24, 2023

 The criminal case pending in New York against former President Donald Trump is anything but usual.
-It's the first time in U.S. history that a former president has faced criminal charges.
-Throw in a Secret Service detail, a presidential campaign, and pending state and federal criminal investigations—and it's become a logistical nightmare.
+It was the first time in U.S. history that a former president has faced criminal charges.
+Throw in a Secret Service detail, a presidential campaign, a second state criminal indictment, and not one but two federal indictments—and it's become a logistical nightmare.

 But, other than the spectacle of all of it, the criminal proceedings have been fairly straightforward and typical.
 It's likely this case will take several twists and turns, but for the moment, Trump is (almost) like any other criminal defendant.

-In this article, we'll review questions regarding the criminal justice process in Trump's case and continue to add information as the case progresses.
+In this article, we'll review questions regarding the criminal justice process in Trump's New York case regarding alleged hush-money payments made to several individuals during his first presidential campaign and falsified business records relating to those payments.
+We'll continue to add information as the case progresses.